famous-battles-and-conflicts

 Economic Foundations and Settlement

-This wave of German settlement brought economic prosperity to the region.
-Trade flourished along the Vistula, connecting the Baltic ports with the interior of Poland.
-The Order itself became a major economic player, trading in amber, grain, and timber, and managing vast agricultural estates.
-This economic base generated the revenue needed to fund the expensive brick castles and high-quality military equipment that gave the Knights their edge.
+Hermann understood that conquest must be followed by colonization to be sustainable.
+The Order actively recruited German peasants, burghers, and artisans to settle in conquered territories.
+Towns were granted liberal charters under the Kulm Law, which offered self-governance, low taxes, and protection of property rights—making them highly attractive to immigrants.
+This wave of German settlement brought economic prosperity.
+Trade flourished along the Vistula, connecting Baltic ports with the interior of Poland.
+The Order itself became a major economic player, trading in amber, grain, timber, and managing vast agricultural estates.
+The revenue generated from these activities funded the expensive brick castles and high-quality military equipment that gave the knights an edge in combat.

 Navigating the Papal-Imperial Conflict